-Regardless of the method of payment, the most important thing to remember about getting support is you need to be proactive if you aren't receiving the payments in a timely manner.
+Regardless of the method of payment, the most important thing to remember is you need to be proactive if you aren't receiving the child support payment in a timely manner.
 Failure to enforce your support order means delinquent back-support will continue to build while your children go without the necessities they need.

 If you are really having difficulty collecting the child support owed, you can find out what your options are in the book "Deadbead vs. Deadbroke" by Simone Spence.
 I reviewed the book and was really impressed with the amount of valuable information it contained.
 Plus, I picked up a lot of tips that aren't widely known.
 This is a book that I would definitely recommend to any woman struggling to get support payments.
 (As an Amazon Associate I earn from qualifying purchases.)

 The following articles contain more information about child support and other issues that may come up during and after your divorce...